Slow Internet on Mac

 Step 2.
 Clean history

 Step 3.
-Delete extensions
+Disable extensions

 For a more streamlined browsing experience with minimal interruptions, allow MacKeeper's Stop Ad to do all the heavy lifting.
-This tool blocks intrusive ads effortlessly, ensuring a smoother and more secure browsing journey.
+Our tool blocks intrusive ads effortlessly, ensuring a smoother and more secure browsing journey.
 Download MacKeeper now to enjoy a hassle-free browsing experience.

-5. Quit unnecessary apps and browser tabs
+5. Quit unnecessary apps and background data services

 To quit apps to improve your internet connection, right-click on the app and select the Quit option.
 If you have the app open, you can also use the shortcut command + Q to instantly close and quit the app.